 I’ve tested this recipe with oils that have higher smoke points, such as olive oil, vegetable oil and canola oil.
 Coconut oil may not have the same results, however you may be able to use avocado or sunflower oil if you’d prefer.

 That bright red oil in the photo above is Korean chili oil.
 This was created by mixing 2 Cups oil with 3 Tbsp of gochugaru (Korean chili flakes) and steeping it on medium heat for 5 minutes on the stove.
 I did not strain mine, I enjoy the bits of flavors.
-These are the flakes I used:

 Important Tips for Success